 The Code Administrator commits to regular review of the Code and ongoing consultation with resident organisations and stakeholders to ensure the Code remains current and relevant, that its objectives are being met and it remains broadly accepted by stakeholders.
 A review should be undertaken at least every two years.

-The Code Review Panel is responsible for reviewing amendments to the Code that have been proposed by the Code Administrator and for making recommendations on these and other changes to the Code Administration Entity, and ensuring that the review process outlined in the Panel Terms of Reference is undertaken.
+The Code Review Panel is responsible to consider (and adopt as appropriate) changes and ensure that the review process outlined in the Panel Terms of Reference is undertaken.

-Compliance and auditing
+Compliance and Auditing